 The Institute for Global Negotiation (IGN) is a non-profit, politically neutral association established under Article 60 ff. of the Swiss Civil Code.
 The Institute is hosted by the Chair of Political Philosophy at the University of Zurich and the Chair of Negotiation and Conflict Management at ETH Zurich.
 The Institute is managed by a Board with support from an Advisory Council.
 The statutes of the association can be found here.

-In particular, the GNC promotes the use of negotiation and conflict resolution skills to address international problems.
-It is also committed to seeking out exchange and collaboration between individuals engaging in the theoretical and practical fields of negotiation, conflict resolution and alternative dispute resolution.
-To achieve this aim members organise courses and events relating to these topics and develop teaching resources and negotiation simulations.
+The IGN aims to improve the understanding of the nature and processes of global negotiation among students, academics and practitioners.
+In particular, the IGN promotes the use of negotiation and conflict resolution skills to address global challenges and foster cooperation.
+The IGN is also committed to seeking out exchange and collaboration between individuals and institutions engaged in the theoretical and practical fields of global negotiation.
+To achieve these aims members of the IGN, participate in research projects, organise events and courses as well as develop teaching resources.

-The GNC owes a debt of gratitude to Tobias W. Langenegger who attended the first GNC as a participant and later became Co-President of the association from 2017-2019 when he tragically passed away following complications from elective surgery.
-Tobi was a pivotal in success and development of the GNC and is sorely missed.
+The IGN owes an immense debt of gratitude to Tobias W. Langenegger who attended the first Global Negotiation Conference as a participant and later served as Co-President of the association from 2017 until he tragically passed away following complications from elective surgery.
+Tobi was a talented scholar and lecturer who was pivotal in shaping the development of the association.